capability/plenipotentiary-sandbox/packages/plenipotentiary-laravel/docs-site/docs/04-patterns.md

 **Saloon Request/Response**

-Use when: Clean RESTful APIs where Saloon's native pattern is perfect
+Use when: Clean RESTful APIs using Saloon's native Request/Response pattern.
+Two modes: (1) Operation-like use cases use {UseCase}DTO with Gateway for validation/policies, (2) Simple calls use pure Saloon without Gateway overhead.
+For CRUD operations, use the CRUD pattern instead.

 ### Structure